jeffreysbrother/generator-ninthlink/README.md

 ## Specifying a Custom Gulp directory

 By default, the generator assumes that all development will take place in app/ ... and that our final product will end up in dist/.
 However, certain projects might warrant having *multiple* client directories.
 In a situation like this, we must pass our Gulp tasks flags that specify the target directory for these processes.
-Imagine that we clone a project into a new directory "clients/wholefoods":
+Imagine that we clone a project into a new directory called "clients/wholefoods":

 `git clone <repo URL here> clients`

 In order to run Gulp in this new directory, we must include additional flags as follows:

 `gulp serve --from=clients/wholefoods --appDir=app/adv/1 --distDir=dist/adv/1`

-or
+**or**

 `gulp serve --appDir=clients/wholefoods/app/adv/1 --distDir=clients/wholefoods/dist/adv/1`